Image Phil Wood, Flickr

 Has your cat been on the catnip again?
 Rolling is a common side effect of catnip ingestion.
 For those not up to speed, catnip is a herb which induces a high in cats.
 The active ingredient is nepetalactone.
 It is completely harmless to cats and the effects wear off within a few minutes.

 Have you noticed that this kind of behaviour always seems to occur when you’re busy doing something else?
-This is a sign that your kitty wants you to drop everything you are doing and give him a pat.
+This is a sign that your kitty wants you to drop everything you are doing and pat him.
 It displays a sense of trust and playfulness.
 Just be careful, some cats will roll on the floor and wait for a rub on the belly and then dig their claws into your hand.